 Integrated management systems with the Integration of different quality management systems can increase efficiency, accuracy and effectiveness.
 It also helps to reduce costs due to unnecessary delays.
-It is essential for any organisation to increase its performance for continuous improvement and maintains their employee and customer satisfaction.
+It is essential for any organization to increase its performance for continuous improvement and maintains their employee and customer satisfaction.

 Integrate QMS data with other applications and systems will help to eliminate silos and improve product quality, safety and processes.
 We cannot manage daily processes effectively by using the manual process.
 Automation will help to track data without wasting a lot of time and avoid missing due dates.

-Advantages of integrating qms with other quality modules
+Advantages of Integrating QMS with other quality modules

 Integrating risk management, CAPA, and audit management will result in the early production of the product into the market with minimum risk involved.
 Optimizing Vendor management will help to manage the complex structure of suppliers or contractors.